marcotuiio/TaylorSwift_Guesser/README.md

 1. Clone this repository.
 2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run `python ml_album.py {knn or svm}` to preprocess the data, train the model, and make predictions about the albums.
+3. Run `python ml_album.py {knn or svm} {test_size} {k_neighbors}` to preprocess the data, train the model, and make predictions about the albums.
+3. Run `python ml_album_loo.py {knn or svm} {k_neighbors}` to preprocess the data, train the model, and make predictions about the albums with Leave One Out validation.
-4. Run `python ml_artist.py {knn or svm}` to preprocess the data, train the model, and make predictions if the song is from Taylor Swift or not.
+4. Run `python ml_artist.py {knn or svm} {test_size}` to preprocess the data, train the model, and make predictions if the song is from Taylor Swift or not.
+5. If no args are passed, the default values are: svm, 0.3, 5.
+6. To plot the charts you can go into src/result.py and choose what charts you want, from which model and which dataset.

 ## Project Structure

-- `src/preprocess`: This directory contains the Python scripts for data preprocessing, including dataset creation, text cleaning and word embedding.
+- `src/preprocess`: This file contains the Python scripts for data preprocessing, including dataset creation, text cleaning and word embedding.
+- `src/results.py`: This is responsible for storing the results of the models and plotting the charts.
 - `src/ml_albums.py`: The main Python script for album classifier that contains the data preprocessing, model training, and evaluation code.
 - `src/ml_artist.py`: The main Python script for artist classifier that contains the data preprocessing, model training, and evaluation code.
 - `assets/taylor_swift_lyrics.xlsx`: The dataset containing Taylor Swift song lyrics and their corresponding album labels.